 Soon, I realized that I'd seen her name around town before -- and Wendi did, too!
 There are these absolutely addictive kale chips, you see...
 (We like to get them at our local food co-op from time to time because they're truly something special.) ?But, until recently, we didn't piece it all together -- that one person manages to produce this distinctive brand of raw snacks, teach yoga classes here in Stumptown, AND somehow also tour the entire globe as lead guitarist ?for world-class acts like Beyonce and Pink!

 In this special five-part series, Joanna Steven uncovers where some top vegetarian athletes get their protein.
-Here's part one, focusing on Tim VanOrden's take on this issue.
+Here's part two, focusing on Koya Webb's take on this issue.